CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} CCAT Collaboration is currently constructing the Fred Young Submillimeter Telescope (FYST), a six-meter off-axis crossed-Dragone telescope, at an elevation of 5600~m on the summit of Cerro Chajnantor in the northern Chilean Atacama Desert \cite{Huber:huber_optics}.
 Due to the low precipitable water vapor (PWV) at the telescope site \cite{2020_chajnantor_pwv}, FYST will offer an unprecedented view into the sub-millimeter sky, with observations scheduled to begin in 2026.
-The CCAT Collaboration has been assembling and testing two instruments to be housed in FYST: the first-light testbed instrument Mod-Cam, and the first generation science instrument Prime-Cam.
-These instruments will make broadband polarimeteric observations at frequencies ranging between 280-850~GHz with additional spectroscopic surveys performed at 210-420~GHz with $R \sim 100$ \cite{nikola_eorspec}, targeting science goals ranging from understanding the growth of structure during the Epoch of Reionization to constraining cosmology using measurements of the Sunyaev-Zel'dovich (SZ) effect \cite{CCATsciencepaper_2023}.
+The CCAT Collaboration has been assembling and testing two instruments, either of which may be housed in FYST: the initial testbed instrument Mod-Cam, and the first generation science instrument Prime-Cam.
+Currently, the CCAT collaboration plans to deploy Prime-Cam to FYST in mid-2026, while Mod-Cam will continue to be utilized for detector and readout testing in the lab.
+While Prime-Cam assembly and validation is ongoing, Mod-Cam has allowed for the extensive testing of readout hardware and software which will be implemented similarly in Prime-Cam.
+When deployed, Prime-Cam will be capable of making broadband polarimeteric observations at frequencies ranging between 280-850~GHz with additional spectroscopic surveys performed at 210-420~GHz with $R \sim 100$ \cite{nikola_eorspec}, targeting science goals ranging from understanding the growth of structure during the Epoch of Reionization to constraining cosmology using measurements of the Sunyaev-Zel'dovich (SZ) effect \cite{CCATsciencepaper_2023}.

 Mod-Cam is a cryogenic receiver with a side-car dilution refrigerator (DR) design featuring space for a single instrument module \cite{Vavagiakis_modcam}.
 Mod-Cam has been used extensively as an in-lab testbed for the first CCAT instrument module, a 280~GHz broadband camera.
 The 280~GHz module features over 10,000 KID detectors split across three arrays, each with six networks of $\sim 570$ detectors \cite{Duell_280module}.
-To connect the detectors to the warm RFSoC readout electronics, Mod-Cam employs six 46 cm low-thermal-conductivity flexible circuits (``stripline") between 4~K and 300~K.
+To connect the detectors to the warm RFSoC readout electronics, Mod-Cam employs six 46 cm low-thermal-conductivity flexible circuits (``stripline") between 4~K - 300~K. At either end of the stripline, SMP-SMA transition printed circuit boards (PCBs) connect ganged triple SMP connectors on the stripline to flexible coaxial cables.
+These transition PCBs are seen in Fig. \ref{fig:modcam}; Fig. \ref{fig:pcb_picture} also shows a schematic diagram of the full stripline 4~K~-~300~K transition.